Hey friends!

 Combatting COVID fatigue, baking was my creative escape.
 I’ve always wanted to open up my own cafe and opening this bakery was a step towards this dream.

-I make Filipino-inspired baked goods and coffee all from scratch and have been popping up around the city for the last three years.
+I make Filipino-inspired baked goods and coffee all from scratch and have been popping up around the city for the last few years.

 Woman-run.
 Hand-made.
 Asian flavours.